Memorial for George Floyd set for Thursday after days of protest, rage

 “Donald Trump is the first president in my lifetime who does not try to unite the American people — does not even pretend to try,” Mattis, who resigned as defense secretary in 2018, wrote in a statement published by The Atlantic.

 “Instead he tries to divide us.
 We are witnessing the consequences of three years of this deliberate effort.”

-Floyd’s killing has propelled the issue of race to the top of the political agenda five months before a Nov.
+SERVICES PLANNED, POLICE CHARGEDServices for Floyd, 46, will stretch across six days and three states, the attorney for Floyd’s family told media.
+His killing has propelled the issue of race to the top of the political agenda five months before a Nov.
 3 presidential election.

-Services for Floyd, 46, will stretch across six days and three states, the attorney for Floyd’s family told media.

 Memorials will also be held on Saturday in Hoke County, North Carolina, where Floyd’s sister lives, and in Houston on Monday, near where Floyd lived, media said.
 A funeral is planned for Tuesday with private services at an undisclosed location.

 Prosecutors on Wednesday leveled new criminal charges against four Minneapolis policemen implicated in Floyd’s death.